tldr-pages/tldr/pages/common/jq.md

 > A lightweight and flexible command-line JSON processor.

-- Output an entire JSON file, in pretty-print format:
+- Output a JSON file, in pretty-print format:

 `cat {{file}} | jq`